AaryanVerma17/UdyamSaarthi-AI/README.md

 # Security

-Security is an important part of the platform architecture.
+Security is an important part of the future production architecture.

 The project follows these principles:

 * Do not commit `.env` files
 * Do not expose API keys
 * Do not expose database credentials
-* Use strong JWT secrets
+* Use strong secrets for production deployments
-* Hash user passwords
+* Validate user inputs
-* Protect user-specific API routes
-* Verify report ownership
-* Prevent cross-user report access
+* Restrict database access
 * Use HTTPS in production
-* Restrict database access
 * Configure trusted CORS origins
-* Validate user inputs
 * Avoid returning internal stack traces

-If credentials are accidentally exposed:

-1. Revoke or rotate the credentials immediately.
-2. Remove the credentials from the source repository if committed.
-3. Generate replacement credentials.
-4. Update the deployment environment variables.
+* Rotate accidentally exposed credentials immediately

+Advanced user authentication, user accounts, protected report ownership and multi-user report isolation are planned future enhancements.

 ---